 Comfort Layer (2’’)

 First comes the top Comfort Layer, built with a highly responsive foam intended to help you sleep “cool.”

 This foam top layer also helps to give the mattress some “bounce and hug,” mitigating any potential sinkage that happens typically with all foam mattresses.

-Following the Comfort Layer is the memory foam.
-The memory foam layer will provide “pressure-relief” as the mattress begins contouring your body—this keeps painful pressure points from forming and will keep minimal pressure on the back, hip, and shoulders.
+The second layer (following the Comfort Layer) is the memory foam layer.
+The memory foam layer will provide “pressure-relief” as the mattress begins contouring your body—the layer of memory foam keeps painful pressure points from forming and will keep minimal pressure on the back, hip, and shoulders.